Tien Chiu

 (The nice thing about being an adult is that one can play with one’s food and not have to worry about Mommy coming by to tell you not to!
 Although, in this particular case, Mommy actively encourages it – she likes fruitcake, too…)

-Somewhere in between all that, Mike and I managed to get the Fireside temple on the loom.
+Somewhere in between all that, B. and I managed to get the Fireside temple on the loom.
 I’m not sure if it’s going to work – currently it looks like the construction of the temple does not play nicely with a narrow X-frame loom.
 It goes on, but it looks like I’ll lose about 2″ total weaving width if I want to use it.
 On a 60″ loom, no big deal.
 On a 24″ loom, much bigger problem.
 I’m going to mess around a bit more, though, before deciding what to do.

 I have also wound two more bouts of the new warp, and have calculated that it takes about 20 minutes to wind, tie off the cross, and beam on one 37-yard bout.
 So now I have twenty bouts left to go, or a bit under 7 hours.
 Since my time during the week is somewhat limited, and I have some other commitments to tend, I think my goal this week is to be 100% beamed-on by Friday, so I can start threading in earnest on Saturday.
 Ideally, I’d like to be weaving by next Monday, but that might be a bit ambitious.